ear78/Login-Page-with-banners/README.md

 # Login-Page-with-banners
-Built login page for work with vanilla javascript, css, html for easy maintainability.
-Update object to update or add new banners.
+Built rotating ads login page for marketing team at work with vanilla javascript, css, html, php for easy maintainability.
+Update object properties to update, and or add new banners to the slideshow.